rakesh9177/nanogpt/README.md

 3) Setting gradients to None instead of zero because assignment is faster than addition(https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html).
 This does not matter much, only increased performance by less than 1 percent but good to have

 Few things that didn't work:
-1)Using pin_memory=True for faster data loading.
+1) Using pin_memory=True for faster data loading.
    The data transfer should be overlapped by the kernel execution when using this but tokens/sec in training remains same when this is toggled.
 I think this is due to syncronization points or for this to take effect I might have to use pytorch's inbuilt Dataloader
-2)Compiling optimizer step leads to reduced training speed (https://pytorch.org/tutorials/recipes/compiling_optimizer.html)
+3) Compiling optimizer step leads to reduced training speed (https://pytorch.org/tutorials/recipes/compiling_optimizer.html)

 Also implemented using deepspeed which gives similar results as original pytorch implementation without much changes to original code)